ppy/osu-wiki/wiki/Contests/PDC/2024/en.md

 | Instrumental | ASA – Assault TAXI | 2:30 | 154 |
 | Featured Artist | Rabbit House – Seculo Seculorum | 2:22 | 210 |

 ## Prizes

 ### Track prizes

-Our contest will have **3** separate **1st to 3rd rankings** for each track.
-Since you are only allowed to submit one entry, you may have a higher chance of winning if you pick your song wisely!
+The contest will have **3** separate **1st to 3rd rankings** for each track.
+Since only one submission is allowed, there may be a higher chance of winning by picking the track carefully.

 | Placement | Prizes |
 | :-: | :-- |